Ovarian cancer: Small-cell carcinoma

 Small-cell ovarian carcinoma is rare and aggressive, with two main subtypes: hypercalcemic and pulmonary.
-This rare malignancy most commonly affects young women under the age of 40 years old with a range between 14 months to 58 years.
+This rare malignancy most commonly affects young women under the age of 40 years old with a range between 14 months and 58 years.
 The mean age of diagnosis of 24 years.
 Approximately two-thirds of patients will present with paraneoplastic hypercalcemia meaning they have high blood calcium levels for an unknown reason.
 The tumor secretes Parathyroid hormone related protein which acts similarly to PTH and binds PTH receptors in the bone and kidney causing hypercalcemia.
 Recent research has found an inactivating germline and somatic mutation of SMARCA4 gene.
-The hypercalcemic subtype is very aggressive and has a overall survival rate of 16% with a recurrence rate of 65% in patients who receive treatment.
+The hypercalcemic subtype is very aggressive and has an overall survival rate of 16% with a recurrence rate of 65% in patients who receive treatment.
 Patients who have spread of the disease to other parts of the body tend to die 2 years after the diagnosis.
 Extra-ovarian spread is involved in 50% of cases and lymph node spread is present in 55% of cases.
 The most common initial presentation is a rapidly growing unilateral pelvic mass with a mean size of 15 cm.
 Histologically, it is characterized by many sheets of small, round, tightly packed cells with clusters, nests, and cords.
 Immunohistochemistry is typically positive for vimentin, cytokeratin, CD10, p53, and WT-1.

 Small cell ovarian carcinoma of the pulmonary subtype presents differently from the hypercalcemic subtype.
 Typically, pulmonary small cell ovarian cancer usually affects both ovaries of older women and looks like oat-cell carcinoma of the lung.
 The average age of disease onset is 59 years old and approximately 45% of cases are bilateral for the pulmonary subtype.
 Additionally, several hormones can be elevated in the pulmonary subtype including serotonin, somatostatin, insulin, gastrin, and calcitonin.